materials-commons/materialscommons.org/docs/spreadsheets.md

 | S1          | N/A       | 400 |
 | S2          | 3      | n/a |

-In the spreadsheet above Materials Commons will ignore grain size for S1 and Temperature for S2.
+In the spreadsheet above, Materials Commons will ignore grain size for S1 and Temperature for S2.
 Remember that Materials Commons recognizes special and keywords regardless of their case.

 ## Building A Workflow

-In this section you will learn to construct a workflow using your spreadsheet.
+In this section, you will learn how to construct a workflow using your spreadsheet.
 This allows you to specify the processing steps a Sample goes through.
 Materials Commons will then construct a graphical representation of this workflow.
-To do this you need to have multiple worksheets in your spreadsheet, and the second column of your spreadsheet becomes special.
-In the second column you will specify the preceding step.
 The example below shows two tables.
 Each table represent a separate worksheet with the name given in bold.

 Sheet: **SEM**